 School of Nursing

 Chapel Hill, NC 27599-7460

-Dr. Zègre-Hemsey investigates strategies to advance care and optimize outcomes for patients with acute coronary syndrome (ACS) and other time-sensitive cardiovascular conditions.
+Dr. Zègre-Hemsey investigates strategies to advance care, increase access, and optimize outcomes for patients with acute coronary syndrome (ACS) and other time-sensitive cardiovascular conditions.
 Her research aims to improve triage and identification with (1) cardiac monitoring (electrocardiography) and other non-invasive physiological measures, and (2) implementation of evidence-based innovations into systems of care, both in prehospital and acute care settings.

 Dr. Zègre-Hemsey is currently the principal investigator of an interdisciplinary study that seeks to better understand the diagnostic accuracy of prehospital electrocardiography in patients transported by ambulance for symptoms suspicious of ACS (National Center for Advancing Translational Sciences, National Institutes of Health, Grant KL2TR001109).
 Dr. Zègre-Hemsey is an emergency department nurse with a PhD in Nursing from the University of California, San Francisco (UCSF).
 She is also an adult-gerontology clinical nurse specialist (CNS) with a focus on critical-care trauma.
 Dr. Zègre-Hemsey holds an adjunct faculty appointment in the UNC School of Medicine, Department of Emergency Medicine.

 2017 American Heart Association Council on Cardiovascular and Stroke Nursing Early Career Travel Grant

 2015 American Heart Association Council on Cardiovascular and Stroke Nursing Early Career Research Travel Stipend

 2014 Laurel Archer Copp Literary Achievement Award, UNC School of Nursing